MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

 ## Exercise 3: Require user consent for actions

-In this exercise, you add a filter invocation function that will request the user's approval before allowing the agent to book a flight on their behalf.
+In this exercise, you add a filter invocation function that will request the user's approval before allowing the assistant to book a flight on their behalf.
 Let's get started!

 ### Task 1: Create a function invocation filter